justkrismanohar/medullan/README.md

 The following limitations are due mainly to lack to time on my part
 * Only MockDB (in memory) is implemented.
 However the library was build against the [QueryLayer](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/core/queries/QueryLayer.java) interface.
 So support for any database rolled out easily
 * Logging.
 Logs input and output of high level calls and some essentail depper API calls.
 Add more logging the core logic
 * Nulls, exceptions and Null Objects.
 Impelmented null objects at the factory level.
-Need to complete fo the rest of code base.
+Need to complete for the rest of code base.

 ### Prerequisites